maccuci/frontend-fw-auto/README.md

-# {project_name}

-Lua scripting of automation for use frontend frameworks.
+Lua scripting automation for use frontend frameworks.

 Need Lua binaries.